lawrennd/old_talks/_ml/data-science-and-digital-systems-three-ds.md

 \include{_supply-chain/includes/ml-and-supply-chain.md}
 \include{_ml/includes/or-control-econometrics-statistics-ml.md}

-\notes{THE DANGER OF LOST TECHNOLOGIES THE PROGRAMMER CAN DEPLOY QUICKLY}
+\todo{THE DANGER OF LOST TECHNOLOGIES THE PROGRAMMER CAN DEPLOY QUICKLY}

 \section{The Three Ds of ML Systems Design}